Meet Attorney Gordana Mikalacki from Elmm Law Group. She shares her experience, philosophy of never giving up, and why she created her own firm.

 Attorney Gordana Mikalacki: As an Assistant Attorney General, I was reminded that prosecutors, and attorneys in general, hold a special amount of power in our community.
 It is important to use that power for good, not to become arrogant because of it, and to abuse it.
 I would share that same advice with future lawyers.
 Remember why you chose this profession, do not become arrogant, and do not abuse the special role you play in your community.

 Sam: Thank you so much for sharing your story.
 Finally, where can people go to learn about your ﬁrm and follow your journey?

-Attorney Gordana Mikalacki: You can follow us on Instagram @elmmlawgroup, Facebook elmmlawgroup, and www.elmmlawgroup.com is coming soon!
+Attorney Gordana Mikalacki: You can follow us on Instagram @elmmlawgroup, Facebook elmmlawgroup, and Elmm Law Group is now accessible!

 NEXT: If you enjoyed this article, please read our interview with Dr. Cassie Majestic